godofgrunts/bounce-love/README.md

 Image manipulation with input

-Collision detection with hitboxes was outside of the scope of this learning adventure so the ball goes through the paddles.
+~~Collision detection with hitboxes was outside of the scope of this learning adventure so the ball goes through the paddles.~~

+Collision detection added

 All "pixel art" is mine and is public domain.
 I wouldn't suggest using it though, it's bad.